vda4117/AI-AGENT-RESEARCH-BYTES/README.md

-# AI-AGENT-BANKING-BYTES
+# AI-AGENT-RESEARCH-BYTES
-AI agent for reserch on given banking topics and send research details to provided email id.
+AI agent for research on given research topics and send research details to provided email id.